 The notion of ambivalence is orthogonal to previous techniques used for GADT type inference.
 Therefore, it should also benefit other approaches such as OutsideIn or stratified type inference.
-Hopefully, ambivalent types might be transferable to MLF

-[6], as the techniques underlying both ambivalent types and semi-explicit first-class polymorphism have many similarities.
+Hopefully, ambivalent types might be transferable to MLF [6], as the techniques underlying both ambivalent types and semi-explicit first-class polymorphism have many similarities.

-Acknowledgements We thank Gabriel Scherer and the anonymous reviewers for detailed comments on this paper.
+Acknowledgements We thank Gabriel Scherer for his detailed comments on this paper.